 For fall term enrollment, applications that are RECEIVED by January 15 have a greater chance for funding opportunities.

 To apply, please follow the directions on the Graduate School's admissions page.

 Unofficial transcripts can be added to your online application.
 We will contact you for official copies if they are necessary.

 Please review the information for international students on the Graduate School's website.

 We require three letters of recommendation.
 You will enter the contact information of your reference writers on the online application.
 Letters should come from academic or professional contacts that have had enough experience working with the applicant to evaluate the individual’s ability to be successful in a graduate program.
-At least one letter should be from a professor.
-Letters from personal references are not acceptable.
+Letters from personal references are usually not acceptable.